 To see everything on this list, it takes three very busy days or four to five leisurely days.
 Yellowstone is enormous and with a max speed limit of 45 miles per hour, it can take a while to get from place to place.
 In peak season months of July and August, traffic jams and extra time waiting for a parking space can eat up more of your time.
 Learn how to plan your trip:

-Yellowstone Itinerary: How to Spend 1 to 5 Days in Yellowstone
+Yellowstone Itinerary: How to Plan an Epic Trip to Yellowstone

 If you only have one day to spend in Yellowstone, what should you do?
 The answer to that depends on where you are coming from and where you are going next.
 With one day in Yellowstone, most likely you will be planning a road trip through the park and we have an article with six different routes through the park.